Seifert hypersurfaces of 2-knots and Chern-Simons functional: Extendability of -representations

 \section{Extendability of $SU(2)$-representations}

 \cref{emb1} shows existence of finite irreducible $SU(2)$-representations.
-In this section, we provide a method to prove existence of infinitely many irreducible $SU(2)$-representations. \begin{defn}Let $(X, Y)$ be a closed $4$-manifold $X$ and codimension-$1$ submanifold $Y$ of $X$ and $\rho : \pi_1(Y) \to SU(2)$ be a representation.
-If $\rho$ is extended to a representation $\wt{\rho} :\pi_1(X) \to SU(2)$, then we call $\rho$ {\it extendable representation} for $(X,Y)$. \end{defn}
+In this section, we provide a method to prove the existence of infinitely many irreducible $SU(2)$-representations. \begin{defn}Let $(X, Y)$ be a pair consisting of a closed $4$-manifold $X$ and a codimension-$1$ smooth submanifold $Y$ of $X$ and let $\rho : \pi_1(Y) \to SU(2)$ be a representation.
+If $\rho$ is extended to a representation $\wt{\rho} :\pi_1(X) \to SU(2)$, then we call $\rho$ an {\it extendable representation} for $(X,Y)$. \end{defn}